rborisovv/SmartArray/README.md

 # SmartArray
-This repository is implementation of custom Data Structure.
+This repository is an implementation of custom Data Structure.